boezzz/boezzz.github.io/my-web/README.md

-#How to deploy?
+# How to deploy?
-'$ npm run deploy'
+    $ npm run deploy

  or

-'$ npm run deploy -- -m "message"'
+    $ npm run deploy -- -m "message"